-Alex Salmond MSP
+Alex Salmond MP

 - MSP for Aberdeenshire East

-Leader of the Scottish National Party and First Minister of Scotland Alex Salmond was born in Linlithgow in 1954.
+Alex Salmond was born in Linlithgow in 1954.
 He attended Linlithgow Academy before studying at St Andrew's University, where he graduated with a joint honours MA in Economics and History.

 In 1978 he joined the Government Economic Service as an Assistant Economist in the Department of Agriculture and Fisheries for Scotland.
 In 1980 he joined the Royal Bank of Scotland where he worked for seven years: first as an Assistant Economist before being appointed Oil Economist in 1982, and from 1984 combining that role with duties as a bank economist.
 He has also been a visiting professor of economics at Strathclyde University.